oroinc/documentation/book/customization.rst

 This migration creates a new entity, ``Extend\Entity\CustomEntity``.
 Its PHP class doesn't reside in any bundle but only in the application cache.
-Also, a new table ``oro_ext_customentity`` will be created in your database which should look something like this:
+Also, a new table ``oro_ext_customentity`` will be created in your database, like in the following example:

 .. code-block:: bash